mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

    By default , prometheus will launch HA-prometheus server and to spin up with HA-Alert manager , alert manager check box need to be checked.

-## Installing HA-alert manager without base build
+## Installing HA-Prometheus without base build and pointo to base build HA-Alert Manager :

  To install HA-Prometheus without alert manager , alert manager check box not to be checked under alert manager config.
  To point HA-Prometheus server to base\first build HA-Alert manger,we require to pass alert manager endpoint as target for each of HA-Prometheus services we run.